-John Alexander is a composer and arranger who has now composed almost 30 pieces for every level of bassist since being awarded 1st prize in the 1999 BIBF Composition Contest for his “challenging, virtuosic and impressive” abalone for unaccompanied double bass.
-In recent years, he has successfully been a Featured Composer’ at Bass-Fest, Rotterdam Conservatoire and Wells Cathedral School.
-Recital Music publishes much of his work but he is also self-published’.
+John Alexander is a composer and arranger who has now composed more than 50 pieces for every level of bassist since being awarded 1st prize in the 1999 BIBF Composition Contest for his “challenging, virtuosic and impressive” abalone for unaccompanied double bass.
+He has successfully been a Featured Composer at Bass-Fest Frome, Rotterdam Conservatoire and Wells Cathedral School.
+Recital Music publishes much of his work but he is also self-published.

-Many of his compositions are for small ensembles in various combinations including, more recently, a series of choral pieces.
+Many of his compositions are for small ensembles in various combinations, but his work also includes music written for Concert Wind Bands, String Orchestras and Chamber Choirs.
 He studied composition with Edmund Rubbra at GHSMD, London, and later with Jonathan Harvey and Peter Weigold at the University of Sussex.
-Many professional and amateur players in Europe (including Scandinavia), the USA, Japan and China have performed his work.
+Many professional and amateur players in Europe (including Scandinavia), as well as Russia, USA, Mexico, Australia, Hong Kong, Japan and China have performed his work.

 “I really enjoyed preparing and performing your piece.
 I have worked together with other composers and it is not often that I come across music that is modern, but still has a tranquility and beauty to it, as has ‘not one, but half of two’.
 I will perform it here in Denmark.”